 In the chromatograms obtained using the direct liquid deposition method, peaks for 3,4-DNT, TNT, and RDX are observed at 4.16, 4.49, and 4.95 minutes, respectively.
 The internal standard peak height and area is constant for all masses of TNT and RDX, while the peak height and area increases with the analyte mass.

-LAB MEDIA: Figure 1 (Figure_1.tif) (Video Editor: If possible, make “4.16 min”, “4.49 min”, and “4.95 min” appear above or next to the corresponding peaks for the first sentence.
+LAB MEDIA: 51938_Field_Figure_1.tif (Video Editor: If possible, make “4.16 min”, “4.49 min”, and “4.95 min” appear above or next to the corresponding peaks for the first sentence.
 Highlight, or point to, the 3,4-DNT peak for first part of second sentence, and the TNT and RDX peaks for the second part of the second sentence.)

 An example calibration curve generated from the acquired chromatograms is shown here.
 The error bars indicate one standard deviation with three replicate measurements per mass of analyte (TEXT: See text protocol for details on vapor concentration calculations).

-LAB MEDIA: Figure 2 (Figure_2.tif) (Video Editor: If possible, make the YRDX equation appear above the red line and the YTNT equation appear below the black line and have black arrows point from the equations to the corresponding lines.
+LAB MEDIA: 51938_Field_Figure_2.tif (Video Editor: If possible, make the YRDX equation appear above the red line and the YTNT equation appear below the black line and have black arrows point from the equations to the corresponding lines.
 Alternatively, make the YRDX equation red and the YTNT equation black and if possible, use the previously described animation.
 Highlight, or point to, the rightmost red and black error bars for the second sentence.)

 Additional peaks other than 3,4-DNT, TNT, and RDX are typically observed if the instrument needs to be serviced or if the standards have degraded over time.
 Additional peaks are always present when using sorbent-filled thermal desorption sample tubes but the degradation products formed do not co-elute with these vapors with a properly maintained instrument.
 Furthermore, the peak shapes deviate greatly from a Gaussian shape, specifically for the peaks at approximately 4.6 and 4.825 min.
 Authors, are the 3,4-DNT, TNT, and RDX peaks observed in the Figure 3 chromatogram and if so, would it be possible to identify which peaks correspond to them?
+The peaks for 3,4-DNT, TNT, and RDX have been identified in Figure 3 and a revised Figure_3.tif file has been created and uploaded.

-LAB MEDIA: Figure 3 (Figure_3.tif)
+LAB MEDIA: 51938_Field_Figure_3.tif (Video Editor: If possible have the 3,4-DNT, TNT, and RDX labels appear at beginning of first sentence.
+Highlight, or point to, peaks at 4.6 and 4.825 min for first part of second sentence.)

 INSTRUCTIONS FOR AUTHORS: